icons / menu

 10. Get Support

-Experiencing assault, threatening behaviour or homophobic violence can impact our mental health.
-Thorne Harbour Health also offers a range of services, including counselling and support groups.
+Experiencing assault, threatening behaviour or homophobic violence cans severely impact our health and wellbeing.
+Thorne Harbour Health also offers a range of services, including counselling and support groups, with reduced wait times for people who have experienced attacks.
 If you’ve been a victim of any online or in-person crime, it might help to speak to someone about how it’s affecting you.
-Call our friendly intake team on (03) 9865 6700 to find a service.